wootencl/apidocs-v4/source/includes/_dropin.md

 ## 1. Get Drop-in Token
 First you will need to <a href='https://platform.pokitdok.com/signup' target='_blank'>sign up for a PokitDok Platform account</a>
-and generate a `Drop-In Token` from the Platform dashboard <a href='https://me.pokitdok.com:5002/dashboard#/dropin' target='_blank'>Drop-In UI</a> page, where you will need to provide the hostname of the website where you'll be using the drop-in UI, as well as select the type of drop-in UI widget you'll be using.
+and generate a `Drop-In Token` from the Platform dashboard <a href='https://platform.pokitdok.com/dashboard#/dropin' target='_blank'>Drop-In UI</a> page, where you will need to provide the hostname of the website where you'll be using the drop-in UI, as well as select the type of drop-in UI widget you'll be using.
+In regards to the provided hostname it needs to be the exact page that you intend on embedding the widget (i.e.- `https://pokitdok.com/page/with/widget` not `https://pokitdok.com/`).

 ## 2. Include JS File